-Notifi cations are not queued when a user selects the 'never' setting for the option that controls when to show notifi cations.
-During the period that the 'never' setting is in force, notifi cations are discarded.
-If the user sets the option to some value other than 'never', notifi cations are displayed or queued subsequently.
-Hence, a user cannot "catch up" on missed notifi cations that were sent while the notifi cation option was set to 'never'.
+Notifications are not queued when a user selects the 'never' setting for the option that controls when to show notifications.
+During the period that the 'never' setting is in force, notifications are discarded.
+If the user sets the option to some value other than 'never', notifications are displayed or queued subsequently.
+Hence, a user cannot "catch up" on missed notifications that were sent while the notification option was set to 'never'.

 Since notification options are calendar-specific, pending notifications are therefore calendar-specific.
 As explained in the preceding section, all notifications are associated with a specific calendar.
 Given this, notifications are entered into and removed out of the pending queue based on the option settings for each calendar individually.
-For example, suppose the user has three calendars with notification options set to 'any time', 'at start-up', and 'never respectively.
-Notifications for the 'any time' calendar are only queued when the user's local host computer is not running; as soon as the computer comes up, the notifications are displayed.
-For the 'at start-up' calendar, notifications are queued between each invocation of the Calendar Tool, and displayed immediately upon invocation.
+For example, suppose the user has three calendars with notification options set to 'whenever connected', 'at initial connection', and 'never' respectively.
+Notifications for the 'whenever connected' calendar are queued when the connection to the host is inactive; notifications are displayed as soon as the connection is established and during the time it remains established.
+For the 'at initial connection' calendar, notifications are queued up to and immediately after the establishment of the host connection; all pending notifications are displayed immediately after the connection is established.
 Notifications for the 'never' calendar are never queued and never displayed.